 The cost of a link is roughly the same price as sailing to the Caribbean.

-Content creation and promotion generally costs around $800 per link in the short term.
-Meanwhile, routes that start from Florida and sail to the Bahamas cost roughly $1,000 on budget cruise lines—and those come with a piña colada on the beach.
+Content creation and promotion generally costs around $600-$800 per link in the short term.
+Meanwhile, routes that start from Florida and sail to the Bahamas cost roughly $1,000 on budget cruise lines — and those come with a piña colada on the beach.

-Now let’s chat strategy.
-The value of a link depends on the authority, perceived quality and relevancy of a site.
+The quality of the backlinks matters, too.
+The value of a link depends on the authority, perceived quality, and relevancy of a site.
 A single link from a high-tier news site is worth inherently more than 10 links from low-authority guest posting sites.
-However, the up-front investment of content that interests high authority publications isn’t always the best strategy, depending on your brand’s goals.

 Table of Contents: